-In the 918 Spyder, there are two electric motors present which deliver a combined 286hp - the highest power output of any production hybrid motor the world has seen.
-The hybrid battery, which is a liquid-cooled high performance lithium-ion variant, offers an instantaneous boost to the electric motors and can be recharged using a conventional power output and charging lead, or can be recharged while the vehicle is in motion.
+In the 918 Spyder, there are two electric motors present which delivers a combined 286hp - the highest power output of any production hybrid motor the world has seen.
+The hybrid battery, which is a liquid-cooled high-performance lithium-ion variant, offers an instantaneous boost to the electric motors and can be recharged using a conventional power output and charging lead, or can be recharged while the vehicle is in motion.
 In one such scenario, a portion of the vehicle's kinetic energy is converted into electrical energy by the electric motors.
 Additionally, one of the electric motors can be driven by the engine, acting as a generator and thus charging the hybrid battery.
-As a result, driving in purely electric mode can be achieved, or the greater reserves of energy can be used to enhance the cars performance around the track.
+As a result, driving in purely electric mode can be achieved, or the greater reserves of energy can be used to enhance the performance of the car around the track.
 The standard charging time for the vehicle when connected to a 240v supply is around two hours.

-The combined power output is almost 900hp, with a 4.6 litre V8 engine providing a truly fantastic soundtrack.
+The combined power output is almost 900hp, with a 4.6-litre V8 engine providing a truly fantastic soundtrack.
 The top speed of the car is 214mph, with a 0-60 time of just 2.5 seconds and the car can accelerate from 49 to 74mph on a scarcely believable 1.2 seconds.
 With the roof removed, the experience delivered all the more extraordinary.
-The all electric range is up to 19 miles and the car will achieve an average mpg of around 30.
+The all-electric range is up to 19 miles and the car will achieve an average mpg of around 30.
 The car is very light; the monocoque tub, sub-frame, doors and body panels are manufactured from carbon-fibre reinforced plastic, while the bumpers are made from polyurethane.
 The suspension is forged aluminium wishbones, the PASM adaptive dampers fitted as standard.
 Another feature of the car is the 4-wheel steering which improves cornering, handling and stability.
-This is determined by the speed the vehicle is travelling at any given time and the rear axle can be manoeuvred in the same direction as the front wheels, or in the opposite direction to them.
+The angle is determined by the speed the vehicle is travelling at any given time and the rear axle can be manoeuvred in the same direction as the front wheels, or in the opposite direction to them.